PhealdotSoftware-zz/NEStein/README.md

 NEStein
 =======

 This is a NES emulator written entirely in vb.net.
-The emulator uses DirectX to Render Video, Sound Emulation and Input.
-It's still early stages of development, but already runs many games.
+The emulator uses Direct3D to Render Video, DirectSound to emulate NES APU, and DirectIpunt to read Input from controllers/keyboard.
+It's still in early stages of development, but already runs many games.

 HOW TO COMPILE
 ==============